juderecania31/ELMS/README.md

 - Department-wise employee management
 - Attendance tracking with morning and afternoon time-in/out
 - Payroll feature with a Payslip Generator (planned)
-- Responsive UI for desktop and mobile
+- Responsive UI for desktop

 ## Built With
 - **Frontend:** HTML, CSS, JavaScript